 While dandruff cannot be cured, your flaky scalp can be easily managed with an anti-dandruff shampoo.
 Quality dandruff shampoo coupled with a moisturizing conditioner is your first line of defense for combatting itchiness, excess oil, and other side effects like white flakes and dry skin.
 Some over-the-counter hair care products use coal tar, salicylic acid, or selenium sulfide as a scalp treatment, but we prefer a gentle shampoo that packs a punch.
 At Jupiter, our Balancing Shampoo, a shampoo formulated with Zinc Pyrithione (a safe and effective compound that helps eliminate dandruff), will quickly make flakes a thing of the past.

 Colloidal oatmeal works to not only soothe the scalp but also to moisturize and hydrate.
 As a bonus, it also works as a natural skin cleanser.
+Just another example of Mother Nature providing us with everything we need to stay balanced and healthy.

 Vitamin E is a natural moisturizer and helps to improve the appearance of a dry, rough scalp.
+It also has antioxidant properties, further helping to protect your scalp from external factors.

 Probiotics help to moisturize the scalp and support a balanced scalp microbiome.
+They essentially introduce ‘healthy’ live bacteria to your body.
+As counterintuitive as that may sound, probiotics are effective at relieving imbalance on our skin.

 Meet our medicated head honcho.
 This soothing cleanser gets to the root of dandruff (flaking, irritation, dry scalp), thanks to our star active ingredient, Zinc Pyrithione.
 Proven to also reduce hair breakage by 30% - with a lush aroma of mint, vanilla, sage, and lavender - it’s bound to elevate your mood and your shower.